Find the best paper shredder for you

 When you want to shred high volumes of confidential documents, it is time consuming to shred the documents yourself with an office shredder.
 For shredding high volumes it is recommended to make use of an heavy-duty paper shredder which can shred large quantities at a relatively high pace.
 When you don’t want to invest in an expensive industrial shredder it is advised to hire an paper shredding company which can do the paper shredding for you.
 Read more about this on our paper shredding services page.

 Run-time and cool down time

 What is the run-time of a shredder?
-Generally people don’t realize this, but most paper shredders have a maximum run time and a cool down time.
-Also known as ‘duty cycle’.
+Generally people don’t realize this, but most paper shredders have a maximum run-time and a cool down time.
+Also known as ‘duty-cycle’.
 In other words, you can use the shredder for a certain amount of time before the motor needs to cool down.

 So how long can you shred your documents uninterruptedly.
 It depends on the type of shredder, the quality of the shredder and the security level.
 Most household shredders can shred between 5-10 minutes continuously before a cool down period is needed.
 Professional shredders for offices can run for up to 30 minutes.
 But there are also commercial shredders available that can run continuously without stopping to cool down, these are the real heavy-duty ones.